 - The child mimics some of the same negative statements or behaviors of the other parent

-Expert witnesses.
+- Expert witnesses.
 Expert witnesses may be necessary to explain to the judge the nature and effects of parental alienation.
 These are individuals who can offer professional opinions involving mental health, psychiatry, and related disciplines that touch on this subject.
-Ask your attorney about calling an expert witness to support your claims.

-Because of the damaging effects of parental alienation, we recommend taking prompt legal action if you suspect the other parent is trying to turn your child against you.
+Because of the damaging effects of parental alienation, it is important to take prompt legal action if you suspect your child’s other parent is trying to turn your child against you.
 Let Bob Matteucci of Matteucci Family Law review your case and advise the best approach to handle the problem.
-Call us today to get started.
+Contact Bob today to get started.